clo4/pydub-stubs/README.md

 Pydub dynamically adds certain functions to `AudioSegment` at runtime.
 This is easy to type, but impossible to be 100% safe about.

-A great example of why this can is difficult is `pydub.scipy_effects`, which registers two effects that are named identically to those in `pydub.effects`, but have different signatures.
-Importing this module will override the previous effects, so now the signatures are wrong.
+A great example of why this is unsafe is `pydub.scipy_effects`, which registers two effects that are named identically to those in `pydub.effects`, but have different signatures.
+Importing this module anywhere will override the previous effects, so now the signatures are wrong.

 ### Q: What's that version number?

-`major.minor.patch.stubs`, where major/minor/patch are the latest
+`major.minor.patch.stubs`, where major/minor/patch is the latest
 supported Pydub version.
 The stubs version being last means pinning to a specific Pydub version will always get the latest stubs available.